Creamy cashews add a velvety richness to this flavorful Indian Chicken Curry – pair with homemade naan bread for the perfect meal!

 Things are getting pretty personal here today.

-Now that you know I have the mouth of a sailor (and questionable drinking habits), I hope you’re enjoying a happy mental image of me making a complete ass out of myself.
+Now that you know I have the mouth of a sailor (and questionable drinking habits), I hope you’re enjoying a happy mental image of me making a complete fool out of myself.

 Let me help you out: The last time I karaoke’d (<– is this a word?) something other than sweet, sweet Marshall Mathers poetry, my friend Elliot and I sang Alejandro by Lady Gaga and it was HORRENDOUS.